Revisiting the Last-Iterate Convergence of Stochastic Gradient Methods: Last-Iterate Convergence under Sub-Weibull Noise

 \subsection{Additional Related Work}

-\textbf{Convergence under sub-Weibull noises: }As far as we know, when considering convex optimization, only few convergence results have been established under sub-Weibull Noises.
-Hence, we include the references that also consider non-convex optimization or online optimization, e.g., \citet{madden2020high,wood2021online,li2022high,liu2022convergence,ospina2022feedback}.
+\textbf{Convergence under sub-Weibull noise: }As far as we know, when considering convex optimization, only few convergence results have been established under sub-Weibull noise.
+Hence, we include references that also consider non-convex optimization or online optimization, e.g., \citet{JMLR:v25:23-0466,9594083,pmlr-v162-li22q,9758044,liu2023on}.